biswajeet080401/08biswajeet08/README.md

-Biswajeet Jena - Entry Level Data Analyst 👨‍💻
+Biswajeet Jena - Data Analyst 👨‍💻

 Introduction -
 Aspiring Data Analyst with a B.Tech in Computer Science.
 I have hands-on experience in data analytics through internships and projects, including Amazon sales analysis using Python and Power BI.
 Skilled in data extraction, transformation, and visualization, I am passionate about leveraging data to drive insights and decision-making.
 Eager to learn and collaborate on impactful data-driven projects.